poisonInMyCoffee/PeopleDatabase/README.md

 🧠 Why I Built This
-This isn't a learning project.
-I built it from scratch as a reference-grade codebase for my own use — whether to reuse architectural patterns, demonstrate my capabilities, or act as a launching point for future production work.
+I built it as a reference-grade codebase for my own use — whether to reuse architectural patterns, demonstrate my capabilities, or act as a launching point for future production work.

 I wanted a clean, professional base project that reflects how I would build applications in a real team environment — from code organization to dependency handling, logging, and scalability.

-📈 Future Enhancements (Optional)
+📈 Future Enhancements
 Though this version is complete and usable, some future integrations may include:

-Unit & Integration Tests (xUnit / NUnit)

 JWT Authentication or IdentityServer Integration

-API Layer with Swagger (if required)

 Background Services with HostedService

 Caching (Memory, Redis)

-CQRS with MediatR

 📬 Contact / Notes
 If you're reviewing this project as part of my portfolio or considering it for collaboration/reference, feel free to reach out via GitHub or LinkedIn.

-⚠️ This project is entirely built by me, without templates, scaffolding, or course material.
 It reflects my current understanding and real-world approach to building ASP.NET Core applications.

 Let me know if you want to generate a CONTRIBUTING.md, add license details, or break this down into multiple project modules for even more clarity.